 |Shej Aarti||10:00 PM|

 The significance of Morgaon Ganapati Temple is that a huge stone boundary encloses the place of worship with minarets at four corners of the temple.
 The four gates which depict four ages of life face a cardinal direction with an image of Ganesha.
-Each form relates with an aim of life.
+Each form relates to the aim of life.
 It is an Asthavinayaka temple and is made up of a single stone and the Garbhagriha houses a central image of the Lord facing the north direction.

 The Morgaon Ganpati temple is the 1th temple in the Asthavinayaka Yatra.